-Cascina Bertolotto owes its origin to the foresight of Giuseppe Traversa, who at the end of the 19th century planted the first vineyards on these hills, encouraged by his uncle Francesco, pastor of the nearby village of Serole, who suggested he produce Wine for Mass.
+Cascina Bertolotto owes its origin to the foresight of a winemaker, who planted the first vineyards on these hills in the late 19th century, encouraged by his uncle, parish priest of the nearby village of Serole, who suggested that he produce Mass Wine.

-The passion for viticulture has been passed down through the generations to Virginio, Cavalier Giuseppe and his children.
+The passion for viticulture was then passed down through the generations to the present day.

 A right combination of innovation and tradition that contributes today, under the aegis of the Galantini family, to the birth of a selection of wines in respect of genuineness, characterized by unique and exclusive flavors and aromas.